Back To Animals

 Our Animal's Story

-We currently have ringtails in 2 exhibits.
+We currently have 2 ringtail exhibits.
 Rambo was born in the wild in 2010 and he occupies the exhibit with the well in the center.
 While we make a practice of not taking healthy animals from the wild, Rambo had been labeled a nuisance animal.
 After being relocated twice, authorities decided it was best for him to go to a zoo.
-Rambo came to us in 2011 and is very mischievous.
+Rambo came to us in 2011 and can be mischievous.
 Violet is a rescue animal from the San Antonio Zoo in Texas.
 She arrived here in October 2016 to be a breeding partner for Rambo.
 They successfully bred and 4 kits were born at ZooAmerica on July 26, 2018.
-Violet and her 4 young are in the larger exhibit with the shack and the tree.
+Violet and 2 of her young are in the larger exhibit with the shack and the tree while 2 kits now live at another zoo.